 ‘Tor’ typically grows 2-3’ tall in a dense, compact, rounded mound.
 Tiny white flowers in small flattened clusters (corymbs) cover the foliage in late spring.
 Birch-like, dark green leaves (to 1.5” long) are oval and sharpely toothed.
 Foliage turns quality shades of orange, red and purple in autumn.
 Flowers are attractive to butterflies.
 Cultivar name presumably comes from the Gaelic word torr meaning hill or mound, in reference to the plant habit.

 No serious insect or disease problems.
-Susceptible to many of the diseases and insects that attact other rose family members, including leaf spot, fire blight, powdery mildew, root rot, aphids, leaf roller and scale.
+Susceptible to many of the diseases and insects that attract other rose family members, including leaf spot, fire blight, powdery mildew, root rot, aphids, leaf roller and scale.

 Specimen or group for rock gardens.
 Mass or group in shrub borders.
 Low hedge for paths and walkways.
 Incorporates well into foundation plantings.
+Butterfly garden.